Azure/azure-sdk/docs/clang/implementation.md

 {% include requirement/MUST id="clang-logging-verbose" %} use the `Verbose` logging level for detailed troubleshooting scenarios.
 This is primarily intended for developers or system administrators to diagnose specific failures.

-{% include requirement/MUST id="clang-logging-no-sensitive-info" %} only log headers and query parameters that are in a service-provided "allow-list" of approved headers and query parameters.
-All other headers and query parameters must have their values redacted.
+{% include requirement/MUSTNOT id="clang-logging-exclude" %} log payloads or HTTP header/query parameter values that aren't on the service provided white list.
+For header/query parameters not on the white list use the value `<REDACTED>` in place of the real value.

 {% include requirement/MUST id="clang-logging-requests" %} log request line and headers as an `Informational` message.
 The log should include the following information: